obokhove/EagreEUEID20202023/potflowVP/readme.md

-## Potential-flow dynmamics 3D VP-based
+## Potential-flow dynamics 3D VP-based

 07-03-2023 MMP and SV via VP now both work (by Onno with ".solve" and "psi_f", use psisv, EPot corrections by Junho).
 Note that I have cleaned up the code a bit more as well.
 Parameter settings need to be improved.
 See Appendix G in pdf-pp1718.
 Also added the tic-tic timing around the time loop ("import time as tijd").